Photonics: Modulation

 Modulation of a light source is used to encode information on a light source.
 Modulation can be achieved by the light source directly.
 One of the simplest examples is to use a flashlight to send Morse code.
 Another method is to take the light from a light source and modulate it in an external optical modulator.

 An additional topic covered by modulation research is the modulation format.
 On-off keying has been the commonly used modulation format in optical communications.
 In the last years more advanced modulation formats like phase-shift keying or even orthogonal frequency-division multiplexing have been investigated to counteract effects like dispersion that degrade the quality of the transmitted signal.

 Photonic systems

 Photonics also includes research on photonic systems.
 This term is often used for optical communication systems.
 This area of research focuses on the implementation of photonic systems like high speed photonic networks.
 This also includes research on optical regenerators, which improve optical signal quality.

 Photonic integrated circuits

 Photonic integrated circuits (PICs) are optically active integrated semiconductor photonic devices.
 The leading commercial application of PICs are optical transceivers for data center optical networks.
-PICs were fabricated on III-V indium phosphide semiconductor wafer substrates were the first to achieve commercial success; PICs based on silicon wafer substrates are now also a commercialized technology.
+PICs fabricated on III-V indium phosphide semiconductor wafer substrates were the first to achieve commercial success; PICs based on silicon wafer substrates are now also a commercialized technology.

 Key Applications for Integrated Photonics include: